Online official transcript request

 If your recipient did not specifically request a transcript, an enrollment/degree verification may be sufficient (and, in most cases, available to you free of charge).
 Find out more here.

 If you are a current or former University of Minnesota student applying to a graduate program at the University of Minnesota, please do not upload an official University of Minnesota transcript to the online application.
-Instead, upload a copy of your unofficial transcript.
-There is no cost for the unofficial transcript and the graduate admissions office will only request official transcripts if you are admitted to your graduate program of interest, please email email@example.com once your degree has been posted.
+Instead, upload a copy of your unofficial transcript; there is no cost for the unofficial transcript.
+If your degree has not been posted to your unofficial transcript and you are admitted to your graduate program of interest, please email email@example.com once your degree has been posted.